19hours/sg-statutes/Acts/Bills of Sale Act.md

 7\.
 A bill of sale made or given by way of security for the payment of money by the grantor thereof shall be no protection against a distress for the recovery of rent or property tax.

-### Possession to be taken under bill of sale under certain circumstances only.
+### Possession to be taken under bill of sale under certain circumstances only

 8\.—(1) Personal chattels included in a bill of sale made or given by way of security for the payment of money by the grantor thereof shall not be liable to be seized or taken possession of by the grantee for any other than the following causes: